neevek/neevek.github.com/_src/_pages/posts/2013/06/28/using-minerl-with-github-pages.md

 With a few commands, you have just published a new post in a geek way.

-You may be curious about why `minerl build` output the final pages to the root of the repo, well remember that all directories that Minerl use are configurable, take a look at my `minerl.cfg` file:
+You may be curious about why `minerl build` output the final pages to the root of the repo, well remember that all directories that Minerl uses are configurable, take a look at my `minerl.cfg` file:

     [system]
     output_dir = ..